IEatChu/Roger.github.io/essays/smart-questions.md

 The phrase "beginner-friendly" can mean many things to different people.
 Does the person want an editor with a simple design, or one that has built-in tutorials?
 Without this clarity, the question is too vague.
 Respondents may suggest solutions that do not fit the user's real needs.

 * No Show of Research:
-The user does not mention any IDEs they have considered, like Notepad++ or jEdit.
+The user does not mention any IDEs they have considered.
 Including this information would show that they have done some initial research and are looking for more suggestions.

 You can see the original question [here: Windows IDE / editor for a beginner](https://stackoverflow.com/questions/71786/windows-ide-editor-for-a-beginner)